dojeda/poetry2conda/README.rst

       - dask>=2.15.0,<3.0.0

-Sometimes (very rarely) a package is not available on PyPI but conda does have a it.
+Sometimes (very rarely) a package is not available on PyPI but conda does have it.
 Poetry can handle this with a git dependency and poetry2conda can keep these as pip installable packages.
 But if you prefer to transform it to its conda package, use the following configuration: